 What Earns Cashback and What Does Not

-Card issuers use Merchant Category Codes (MCC) - four-digit codes assigned to every merchant by Visa or Mastercard - to determine which transactions qualify for rewards.
-When you swipe at a restaurant (MCC 5812), the card knows it is a dining purchase.
-When you pay at a gas station (MCC 5541), it knows it is fuel.
+Card issuers use Merchant Category Codes (MCC), four-digit codes assigned to every merchant by Visa or Mastercard, to determine which transactions qualify for rewards.

-The tricky edge cases: A purchase at a pharmacy that is coded as "health services" (MCC 8099) may not earn rewards even though you are buying toothpaste.
+The tricky edge cases: A pharmacy coded as "health services" (MCC 8099) may not earn rewards even though you are buying toothpaste.
 A convenience store coded differently from a grocery store might earn a lower rate.
-The MCC is assigned by the merchant's payment processor, not by you - and you cannot change it.
+The MCC is assigned by the merchant's payment processor, not by you, and you cannot change it.
 If a transaction does not earn the expected cashback, the MCC mismatch is almost always the reason.

 Three Numbers That Determine Your Real Return